cassini1010/documentations/docs/Python/PythonTricks.md

 ## docstrings in python:

-There are fewdocstring formats that can be used to help docstring parsers and users to have a familiar and known format.
+There are few docstring formats that can be used to help docstring parsers and users to have a familiar and known format.

 - Google docstrings : supported by Sphynx